 The first year of the projection cycle is used to set up arrays and initialize data used for projecting energy consumption.
-For the 2020 Annual Energy Outlook (AEO2020), the first year of the cycle is 2014, which corresponds to the 2014 Manufacturing Energy Consumption Survey (MECS).
-Although the model produces estimates of energy consumption for 2014, the true model does not start until 2015, which is mainly because of the industries that are modelled using a process flow process.
-The model will produce energy consumption estimates for the end-use industries, but the process-flow industries only use the first year to set up the arrays.
-The process-flow models write to the same data arrays set up during the base year but do a lot more behind the scenes calculations.
-These procedures are used to initialize the Industrial Demand Module (IDM):
+For the Annual Energy Outlook 2022 (AEO2022), the first year of the cycle (base year) is 2018, which corresponds to the 2018 Manufacturing Energy Consumption Survey (MECS).

+The following procedures are used to initialize the Industrial Demand Module (IDM).

-Read model inputs include the following:
+Read module inputs include the following:

-- Read INDRUN.TXT which contains special run parameters.
-For example it is used to turn calibration to State Energy Data System (SEDS)/Short-Term Energy Outlook (STEO) on and off. - Read ITLBSHR.TXT building energy consumption for base year. - Read cogeneration data files (called from IND). - MecsLess860: Calculate 2014 boiler fuel by subtracting Form 923 cogeneration fuel from 2014 MECS indirect fuels. - Read CHP fuel consumption data. - Read mining input data. - Read PRODFLOW.TXT containing process and assembly step definitions and flow rates from most recent MECS data (2014).
-Define structure of prodflow arrays. - Read ITECH.TXT file with MECS-based UEC rates and the TPC assumptions. - Read Short-Term Energy Outlook (INDSTEO.TXT) benchmark file with last available history data and national projections for the STEO projection years. - Read exogenous macroeconomic data, shipments and employment, and energy price variables from NEMS system. - Read ENPROD.TXT.
+- Read INDRUN.txt, which contains special run parameters.
+For example, it is used to turn calibration to State Energy Data System (SEDS) and Short-Term Energy Outlook (STEO) numbers on and off. - Read ITLBSHR.txt building energy consumption for base year. - Read cogeneration data files (called from IND). - Calculate 2018 boiler fuel by subtracting Form EIA-923 cogeneration fuel from 2018 MECS indirect fuels (MecsLess860). - Read CHP fuel consumption data. - Read mining input data. - Read PRODFLOW.txt containing process and assembly step definitions and flow rates from most recent MECS data.
+Define structure of prodflow arrays. - Read ITECH.txt file with MECS-based UEC rates and the TPC assumptions.

+- Read exogenous macroeconomic data, shipments and employment, and energy price variables from NEMS system.

+- Read ENPROD.txt.

-Open output files for writing.
+- Open output files for writing.